Cystitis, also known as

 would rarely have to address pH or crystals if cats were fed a

 water-rich diet.
-However, due to the fact that Man insists on feeding cats
+However, due to the fact that humans insist on feeding cats

 species-inappropriate, water-depleted diets in the dry form